YihuiCalm/Digital_Design_Flow/README.md

 # Digital Design Automation Scripts

-This directory contains two scripts for automating synthesis and simulation tasks using Cadence tools.
+This repository contains automation scripts for digital design flow using Cadence EDA tools.
+The scripts streamline the process of simulation, synthesis, and place & route operations.

+## Prerequisites
+- Cadence Xcelium for simulation
+- Cadence Genus for synthesis
+- Cadence Innovus for place & route
+- Valid technology libraries and PDKs
 ## Scripts Overview

 ### 1. `run_sim`